 Once they’ve registered for your event, email becomes the primary way to keep them informed and updated.

-To ensure that your event branding is prominent, it’s essential to incorporate your brand colours, fonts, logos, and themes into your email marketing design, just as you would on your event website.
+To ensure that your event branding is prominent, it’s essential to incorporate your brand colors, fonts, logos, and themes into your email marketing design, just as you would on your event website.

 Dreamforce is a brand synonymous with on-brand event email outreach, and its team is considered among the best in the industry.
 As one of the world’s most significant marketing events, Dreamforce has established a unique identity that sets it apart from others in the space.